dutchdronesquad/rh-stream-overlays/stream_overlays/README.md

 This overlay is designed by the [Liga Colombiana Drone Racing](https://ligacolombianadroneracing.com) and consists of a top bar and a node overlay.

 ### Topbar

+The title in the top bar consists of a heat name that changes dynamically and the organization name of LCDR (static).

 ![alt Screenshot of topbar](https://raw.githubusercontent.com/dutchdronesquad/rh-stream-overlays/main/assets/overlays/topbar-lcdr.png)